AshleyF/brief/sandbox/Language/Readme.md

 ## 22 DEC 2020 IFTTT

 The If-This-Then-That (IFTTT) service allows connecting events from various devices to actuations of various other devices.
-One event sensing "device" is a ["webhook."](https://ifttt.com/maker_webhooks).
+One event sensing "device" is a ["webhook"](https://ifttt.com/maker_webhooks).
 Once an account is setup, a webhook can be created and assigned a key.
-Triggering the webhook is a simple matter of an HTTP GET requect to the a URL in the form: `https://maker.ifttt.com/trigger/<event>/with/key/<key>` where the `<event>` is some name you invent (e.g. `lights-on`, `lights-off`) and the `<key>` is the one assigned by IFTTT.
+Triggering the webhook is a simple matter of an HTTP GET request to the a URL in the form: `https://maker.ifttt.com/trigger/<event>/with/key/<key>` where the `<event>` is some name you invent (e.g. `lights-on`, `lights-off`) and the `<key>` is the one assigned by IFTTT.
 Named events can then be wired to devices in the IFTTT interface (e.g. If light-on then HUE Lights: On).
 Additionally, some devices accept parameters and these can be posted by appending `?value1=<val1>&value2=<val2>&value3=<val3>` to the URL.
+These values can be used in IFTTT triggers as "ingredients" in their UI.

 Let's build a new actor for this: